 Mom: Do your homework or you will never amount to anything…

 Kid: Look at what happened to Bill Gates, he was a drop-out…

 In both statements, our debaters are trying to convince one another of their point – yet, they are both using relative risks examples, while positioning them as absolute risks.

 Why did I start the Examined Life blog with risks and their kinds?
 To begin understanding what is all around us – we must develop a lexicon/taxonomy that is very precise.
 Otherwise, we will have situations like the mom and kid talk to/at each other, yet, the fundamentals of their arguments are flawed.
 We surely don’t want to have a flawed examination of life…

-Say that you are a sea captain, and you travelled the same route on the ocean many times.
+Say that you are a sea captain, and you traveled the same route on the ocean many times.
 Your GPS is updated and all it shows is open ocean in front of you.
-That still has a risk of new terrain that is simply not known yet.
-You are still taking a risk that something WILL be a new island forming
+That still has a risk of new terrain emerging from the sea that is simply not known yet.
+You are still taking a risk that something WILL be in your way, like a new island forming.